 Reduced to a sludge, this gloop is compressed and dried into little shapes and coloured to appeal to humans.
 Synthetic vitamins are sprayed on, then preservatives are added to maintain a shelf life of a minimum one year.

 Finally, it is placed in pretty packages with claims that it is 100% the best thing you can feed your pet.

 Why then do so many dogs with health issues improve on a raw diet?
 If humans are constantly being told to stay healthy we must eat healthy, why would our dogs be different?
 Our dogs need natural healthy food to be healthy too.

 Dogs have evolved to eat a natural diet of fresh meat, offal and bones.
 Their internal anatomy, digestive system and teeth all tell us this.
 A raw diet is the best diet you can feed your dog.
 It contains all the nutrients they need and more importantly it is the correct diet for them.

 By feeding raw, you are making an informed choice that acknowledges and supports your dogs need for a diet that is natural and healthy, and more importantly aligned to their needs as a species.

 It's no coincidence that in both humans and dogs, an explosion in cancer, along with other diseases has appeared since the introduction of processed food over 80 years ago.
 Additives, preservatives and colourants in processed food often lead to all sorts of problems.

-Unfortunately, maladies like these are all too common and seem to be a part of dog ownership these days.
 Take a look at the ingredients on your kibble packet; how many of the ingredients do you actually recognise?